-In this article, we will look at the second strategy to understand how cross border payments work: Grasp the principles of Correspondent Banking and account relationships between banks located in different currency zones.
+In this article, we will look at the second strategy to understand how cross-border payments work: Grasp the principles of Correspondent Banking and account relationships between banks located in different currency zones.

-In case you have not read the introductory article and the article about the first strategy, I strongly recommend you to read them so that you can easily connect the dots and understand cross border payments.
+In case you have not read the introductory article and the article about the first strategy, I strongly recommend you to read them so that you can easily connect the dots and understand cross-border payments.

 Payments systems model for Credit transfers in France and the USA

-France belongs to a monetary zone, the Euro zone.
+France belongs to a monetary zone, the Eurozone.
 EBA systems, CORE and TARGET2 are all denominated in Euro.
 If a Bank in France wants to send or receive USD or JPY, it is not possible through these systems.
 How then do French banks send and receive funds in other currencies?
 To understand how they do that, let’s first consider the payment systems for credit transfers in the USA.

 This is a very simplified way to represent the payments systems in the USA.
 But this representation is enough for our needs.

-As I said in the previous article, open loop payments systems are the most widespread in the world and they have many similarities.
+As I said in the previous article, open loop payment systems are the most widespread in the world and they have many similarities.
 Payments systems for credit transfers in the USA provide an interesting proof.
 We see one RTGS system, Fedwire, which is operated by the Federal Reserve, the central bank in the USA.
-We also see two multilateral clearing systems: one is CHIPS which is used for high value payments and the other is ACH, which is used for retail payments.
+We also see two multilateral clearing systems: one is CHIPS which is used for high-value payments and the other is ACH, which is used for retail payments.
 These systems are all denominated in USD.
 Impossible for a bank to send or receive another currency like EUR or JPY through one of them.
-In certain way, we can say that these systems know only the US Dollar.
+In a certain way, we can say that these systems know only the US Dollar.
 And like Banks in France, Banks in the USA do need to send funds in other currencies than the local currency.
 Banks do share the same needs in both countries.

 If a French Bank wants to send or receive US dollars, then it needs to get access to the USA payments systems.
-The same thing applies for a US Bank.
+The same thing applies to a US Bank.
 If it wants to send or receive EUR, then it needs to get access to the EUR payments systems.
 And how do they do that?
-Simply by becoming customer of a Bank located in the monetary zone that they want to access.
+Simply by becoming a customer of a Bank located in the monetary zone that they want to access.
 A bank, customer of another bank?
 This may sound weird for beginners.
 But that is the case.
 Look at the next figure that introduces correspondent account relationships.